craftit/ForceSensingMantisGripper/README.md

 ## The Mantis Gripper

 This project takes the gripper for Andreas Hölldorfer's gripper for his Mantis robot arm and adds force sensing and ROS integration.
+It also contains a URDF model, collision meshes, and visual meshes for integration with ROS MoveIt!

 The information on the gripper can be found at: http://chaozlabs.blogspot.co.uk/2016/04/mantis-robot-arm-part-1-gripper.html

 The parts for the gripper can be downloaded from thingiverse: https://www.thingiverse.com/thing:1480408